yogidevendra/moodI/app-templates/kafka-to-kafka-filter-transform/README.md

 - The application is fault tolerant and can withstand node and cluster outages without data loss.
 - The application is also highly performant and can process as fast as the network allows.
-- It is extremely easy to add custom logic to get your business value without worrying about database connectivity and operational details of database writer.
+- It is extremely easy to add custom logic to get your business value without worrying about connectivity and operational details of Kafka consumer and producer.
 - The only configuration user needs to provide is source and destination kafka broker lists.
 - This enterprise grade application template will dramatically reduce your time to market and cost of operations.